 POLS 101 - Introduction to Political Science

 The science of politics and of the major institutions, processes and theories of modern government.
-Comparison of democratic and
+Comparison of democratic and totalitarian systems.
+Focuses on the United States and selected foreign political systems.

 POLS 111 - American Government